 It’s important to get leadership, as well as all employees, directly involved – seeing the potential of people with different experiences, and building an inclusive workplace.
 For example, to help one of our global tech clients become more transgender-inclusive, we partnered with a local organization called TransCanWork.
 Every employee completed their training program and spent time learning from members of the trans community about this untapped pool of talent.

-Best source of hire?
+The best source of hire?

 You need a mix: employee referrals deliver faster time-to-performance.
 Sourced candidates present greater diversity and attract people you may not otherwise get.